-The default roles provided by keystone via keystone-manage bootstrap (except for the service role) are related through role implications.
-The admin role implies the manager role, the manager implies the member role, and the member role implies the reader role.
-These implications mean users with the admin role automatically have the manager, member and reader roles.
-Additionally, users with the manager role automatically have the member and reader roles.
-Users with the member role automatically have the reader role.
+The default roles provided by keystone, via keystone-manage bootstrap, are related through role implications.
+The admin role implies the member role, and the member role implies the reader role.
+These implications mean users with the admin role automatically have the member and reader roles.
+Additionally, users with the member role automatically have the reader role.
 Implying roles reduces role assignments and forms a natural hierarchy between the default roles.
 It also reduces the complexity of default policies by making check strings short.
 For example, a policy that requires reader can be expressed as: